welch-lab/MultiVeloVAE/README.md

-# MultiVeloVAE - Multi-omic extension of VeloVAE
+# MultiVeloVAE - Multi-omic and multi-sample extension of VeloVAE